 The Creation Museum in Southern Pines offers a unique experience, allowing visitors to roam among a collection of stuffed animals and construction equipment while learning about the area’s rich history.
 There’s also a Christian bookstore, a Taxidermy Hall of Fame, and an Antique Tool Museum.
 The fudge and gift shop on the second level, while not everyone’s cup of tea, can be a treat for both young and not-so-young visitors.

-Recommended Dining and Shopping Outlets in Southern Pines
+Recommended Dining and Shopping Outlets for Seniors in Southern Pines

 Broad Street has an innate charm to it.
 Locals and visitors alike flock to the downtown Southern Pines shopping and dining district.